dbt-labs/docs.getdbt.com/website/docs/tutorial/1c-setting-up-databricks.md

 Our next step is to load some data to transform.
 Luckily for us, Databricks makes it really easy for us to upload data.

-1. Download the following csv files locally that you will need for this tutorial.
+1. Download the three csv files locally that you will need for this tutorial.
 You can find them here:

 - [Jaffle Shop Orders](http://dbt-tutorial-public.s3-us-west-2.amazonaws.com/jaffle_shop_orders.csv)